 - Demonstrate successful clinical work with actual clients through submission of videotaped therapy sessions that are coded for adherence and treatment fidelity

 Britt Rathbone has been practicing DBT since 2002, has written professional and parent books on the topic, and was among the inaugural and select group of clinicians to pass these rigorous standards and be recognized as a Certified DBT Clinician.
-Mr. Rathbone is only one of three Certified DBT Clinician within a 100 mile radius of Bethesda, Maryland, and the only Certified DBT Clinician in all of Maryland, DC, and Virginia who specializes in adolescence.
+Mr. Rathbone was the first therapist to achieve Certified DBT Clinician status in the metropolitan DC area, and the only Certified DBT Clinician in all of Maryland, DC, and Virginia who specializes in adolescence.
 Mr. Rathbone leads the DBT treatment team at Rathbone & Associates.